micmejia/bible-dump/AMPC/Genesis/Gen 9.md

 He exclaimed, Cursed be Canaan!
-He shall be the [^a]servant of servants to his brethren!
+He shall be the servant of servants to his brethren!